Skip to content

 • neither route walks the filesystem on request

 Foldergram tracks the last successful gallery root.
-If that path changes and there is already indexed content, the scanner marks the library as requiring a rebuild.
-This is meant to prevent silent cross-library drift in the index and cached derivatives.
+If that path changes and there is already indexed content, startup first validates whether the new root still represents the same indexed library.

 Derivative migration and move preservation